ent/ent/doc/website/blog/2021-08-12-building-observable-ent-application-with-prometheus.md

 ### Connecting the Prometheus Collector to our Service

-After defining our hook, let’s see next how to connect it to our application and how to use Prometheus to serve an endpoint that exposes the metrics in our collectors.
+After defining our hook, let’s see next how to connect it to our application and how to use Prometheus to serve an endpoint that exposes the metrics in our collectors:

 ```go
 package main